mojotech/captains-log-release-agent/docs/dev-environment-spinup.md

 5. Execute `docker-compose up` in the root of the repo.
 This starts the database and phoenix servers.

+6. (Optional) execute the database seeds with `bash script/seeds`.

-6. Download and install [ngrok](https://ngrok.com/download) onto your machine if you do not have it.
+7. Download and install [ngrok](https://ngrok.com/download) onto your machine if you do not have it.
 Execute ngrok with the `PORT` that is configured as an enviornment variable: `ngrok http <PORT>`.
 This starts the ngrok reverse proxy so that way we can get the slack bot working over the web.
 Depending on how you've installed ngrok, you may have to navigate to the directory on your machine where `ngrok` resides and execute it with a prepended `./`.

-7. Open up your [Slack app dev dashboard](https://api.slack.com).
+8. Open up your [Slack app dev dashboard](https://api.slack.com).
 For `Captains Log Dev`, [this is the current one](https://api.slack.com/apps/A03L6Q2B6G1).
 If you do not know what this is, you should ask a teammate to add you to it or create a new slack app yourself.
 NOTE: reach out to the `#mojotime-release-notes` Slack channel to coordinate development since only one ngrok connection can be live at a time.

   * Under `Features` on the left, Navigate to `Slash Commands`.
   * Edit the command the command `/captainslogdev`.